DaleFitzgerald/DaleFitzgerald/README.md

 ## About me
 Front End Developer for JD Sports in the Streetwear Division (size?, Footpatrol, the Hipstore, Oi Palloi & Wellgosh).<br>
 In a previous life I was a Metal Fabricator of 7+ years 👨🏽‍🏭 <br>
-At the beginning of 2021 I decided to quit my job and pursue my passion for coding full-time, to turn it into a career! 👨🏽‍💻 <br>
+At the end of 2020 I decided to pursue my passion for coding full-time, and turned it into a career! 👨🏽‍💻 <br>

 ## Stack
 ![](https://img.shields.io/badge/-HTML-informational?style=for-the-badge&logo=html5&logoColor=white&color=F06529)